riskiwah/istio-mtls/README.md

 ## BUMP 17-18 APRIL
 - NEW UI --> FIXING IMAGE AND LINE --> CHECK RUN AS DOCKER FIRST
-- NEED TO TRY LOCAL K8S DEV
+- NEED TO TRY LOCAL K8S DEV --> USE k3d now --> need check or move base backend to alpine or debian :))

 ## Some snippet debuging